BrunnerLivio/agile-ipsum/README.md

 **Building the website for producton**

 The production bundle will get automatically minified and bundled.
 In order to build the project, simply run the following command.
+You will find the built assets in the `public/` folder.

 ```bash
 npm run build